JanezSedeljsak/network-utils/README.md

 - **Complete graphs**: Graph where every node is directly connected to every other node.
 We can calculate the number of edges from the number of nodes as $\mathbf{m = \frac{n(n-1)}{2}}$.

 - **Isomorphic graphs**: In graph theory, two graphs are said to be isomorphic if there is a one-to-one correspondence between their vertices and edges that preserves the connectivity of the graphs.
 In other words, two graphs are isomorphic if they have the same structure, but possibly different labels and/or different arrangements in the plane.
-(There has to be bijective function $f$ from the verticies of $G1$ to $G2$)
+(There has to be bijective function $f$ from the verticies of $G1$ to $G2$).

+- **Cliques**: A clique in a graph is a subset of vertices such that every two distinct vertices in the clique are adjacent.
+In other words, a clique is a complete subgraph of the original graph.
+This means that every node in the clique is connected to every other node in the clique.

 <h3>Types of networks</h3>